gabeklein/expressive-mvc/README.md

 <h2 id="concept-events">Event Handling</h2>

-Aside watching for state change, what a subscriber really cares about is events. *Updates are just one source for an event.* Whenever a property gains a new value, subscribers are simply notified and act accordingly.
+Aside watching for state change, what a subscriber really cares about is events. *Updates are just one source for an event.* When any property gains a new value, subscribers are simply notified and act accordingly.
 <br />
 <br />